 Now, without parents names, how do you figure out who the parents actually are?
 One way is to check the names of the children.
 While it is not a sure way to get the parents names, many Irish families follow a naming pattern.
 The first son is named after the father's father and first daughter after the wife's mother.
 The second son is named after the mother's father and the second daughter is after the father's mother.
 One side of my family uses this pattern, the other does not so it is a crap shoot but what the heck, it is the best shot you have.

-Every record you look at has layers of information, if you can scan it, you will have it all at your fingertips but at the very last write down every single thing.
-With the parish records, you can print the screen shot and keep it in your files so that you can look at it again any time you need it.
+Every record you look at has layers of information, if you can scan it, you will have it all at your fingertips but at the very least write down every single thing.
+With the parish records, you can print the screenshot and keep it in your files so that you can look at it again any time you need it.

 Be prepared to strain your eyes reading the records in the NLI Catholic Parish Records.
 Some of the records are in Latin and others are in terrible shape and even worse handwriting but even with that, they are worth spending days, weeks, months and even years looking through.